LoBE-GS: Load-Balanced and Efficient 3D Gaussian Splatting for Large-Scale Scene Reconstruction: Appendix

-\textbf{3DGS Training.} The coarse-training stage employs the Sparse Adam optimizer to accelerate training, which has minimal impact on final performance.
+The coarse-training stage employs the Sparse Adam optimizer to accelerate training, which has minimal impact on final performance.
 In contrast, the fine-training stage continues to use the standard Adam optimizer, as Sparse Adam was found to degrade performance in this setting.
-Aside from \emph{selective densification}, fine-training details follows the standard vanilla 3DGS procedure (as in \citygs{}), with additional code-level optimizations through the \emph{gsplat} library~\citep{ye2025gsplat} and \emph{fused-ssim}~\citep{mallick2024taming} for SSIM loss evaluation.
+Aside from \emph{selective densification}, fine-training details follow the standard vanilla 3DGS procedure (as in \citygs{}), with additional code-level optimizations through \emph{gsplat} (v1.5.3)~\cite{ye2025gsplat} and \emph{fused-ssim}~\cite{mallick2024taming} for SSIM loss evaluation.